-Google AI researchers said that they have picked up 2000 YouTube videos in which the people imitate mannequins and used it as a data set to create an AI model that is capable of depth prediction from videos in motion.
+Google AI researchers said that they have picked up 2000 YouTube videos in which people imitate mannequins and used it as a data set to create an AI model that is capable of depth prediction from videos in motion.
 The applications of such an understanding could help developers craft augmented reality experiences in scenes shot with hand-held cameras and 3D video.

-In the paper named ‘Learning the Depths of Moving People by Watching Frozen People’, the researcher team explained about applying a deep learning-based approach that can generate depth maps from an ordinary video, where both the camera and subjects are freely moving.
+In the paper named ‘Learning the Depths of Moving People by Watching Frozen People’, the research team explained about applying a deep learning-based approach that can generate depth maps from an ordinary video, where both the camera and subjects are freely moving.

 ‘The model avoids direct 3D triangulation by learning priors on human pose and shape from data.
 While there is a recent surge in using machine learning for depth prediction, this work is the first to tailor a learning-based approach to the case of simultaneous camera and human motion.

-In this work, the team focuses specifically on humans because they are an interesting target for augmented reality and 3D video’ explained in the blog post.
+In this work, the team focuses specifically on humans because they are an interesting target for augmented reality and 3D video’ as explained in the blog post.
 Google researchers said the approach outperforms state-of-the-art tools for making depth maps.

 “To the extent that people succeed in staying still during the videos, we can assume the scenes are static and obtain accurate camera poses and depth information by processing them with structure-from-motion (SfM) and multi-view stereo (MVS) algorithms,” the paper reads.
-“Because the entire scene, including the people, is stationary, we estimate camera poses and depth using SfM and MVS, and use this derived 3D data as supervision for training.”
+“Because the entire scene, including the people, is stationary, we estimate camera poses and depth using SfM and MVS and use this derived 3D data as supervision for training.”

 The team trained a neural network that is capable of input from RGB images, a mask for human regions, and an initial depth of non-human environments in a video in order to produce a depth map and make the human shape and pose predictions